Either live or on zoom

 The first part focuses on the key strategy questions that clients need to answer in order to give direction to agencies, how different agencies think differently and the leadership skills that are needed to get the best out of agencies.

 In the second part we develop skills in evaluating and giving feedback on creative work.
 It covers the psychology of perception as well as practical tools for giving feedback, including understanding the difference between idea and execution

 This course has been popular for over 8 years which reflects a deep need among marketers to bring greater simplicity to a sometimes confusing challenge- the agency scene has become more complex as a result of technology and specialisation

-How behavioural economics can change your life .A new course commissioned by ISBA for the 2017 curriculum.
+How behavioural economics can change your life .A course commissioned by ISBA for brand owners.
 This three hour seminar explores the key ideas behind BE and illustrates the practical implications of applying BE principles to achieving behaviour change.
 It “chunks” BE into three sections: